 Heavy metals, such as lead and cadmium, are naturally occurring elements found in soil and water.
 Because plants absorb minerals as they grow, trace amounts end up in virtually all plant-based foods, from oats and nuts to spinach, rice, and beans.

 We’re talking about amounts so small that they’re measured in parts per billion, or millionths of a gram.
 For example, a typical meal of sausage, potatoes, and vegetables can contain around 5 micrograms (µg) of lead, and most adults naturally consume 20–80 µg per day through everyday foods and water.
-These trace amounts are found everywhere, not just in powders or supplements, but in vegetables, grains, and other foods grown in soil.
+These trace amounts are found everywhere, not just in powders or supplements, but in vegetables, grains, and other whole foods.

 To put that into perspective, let’s look at where much of the confusion began.